Canon 1D Mark III vs Sony RX100 V

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the RX100 V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark III and the Sony RX100 V?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D Mark III: